Zeno and the Stoics

 Some Impressions are Impulsive

-The Stoics appeal to "impulsive impressions" (φαντασίαι ὁρμητικαί) in their explanation of what goes on in the soul when someone undertakes some action.
+The Stoics appeal to "impulsive impressions" (φαντασίαι ὁρμητικαί) in their explanation of what goes on in the soul when animals, children, and adults undertake some action.

 Some of the impressions in animals and children impel them and put them in motion.
 This happens, the Stoics think, because nature is provident.
 Nature constructs animals and children so that they naturally maintain themselves.
-Nature arranges things so when animals and children have certain impressions, they have certain "impulses" (ὁρμαί).
-The impressions thus cause animals and children to behave in ways conducive to their maintenance and survival.
-So, when they have the impression they are hungry, they naturally move to eat.
+Nature arranges things so that when animals and children have certain impressions, they have certain "impulses" (ὁρμαί).
+The impressions thus cause animals and children to behave in ways conducive to their survival.
+When, for example, they have the impressions that they are hungry, they naturally move to eat.

-The Stoics think that when a child becomes an adult, although behavior in the adult still occurs in terms of impulsive impressions, assent becomes necessary for these impressions to issue in impulses.
+The Stoics think that when a child becomes an adult, although behavior in the adult still occurs in terms of impulsive impressions, assent is now necessary for these impressions to issue in impulses.
 Assent is a function of reason.
 Animals and children cannot assent because they do not have reason, but they do not not need to assent.
-In them, nature in its providence arranges things so that impulsive impressions automatically issue in impulses.
+For them, nature in its providence arranges things so that impulsive impressions automatically issue in impulses.

 The Stoics think that impulsive impressions in the adult are impulsive against the background of beliefs about what is good and what is bad.
-In this the Stoics follow Socrates.
-They think that these beliefs are all and only the sources of motivation in adults.
+In this, the Stoics follow Socrates.
+According to the Stoics, these beliefs are all and only the source of motivation in adults.

 An example makes it easier to understand this Stoic view about what goes on in the soul.